-Is there a duty to negotiate in good faith?
+10 Is there a duty to negotiate in good faith?
 Are the parties subject to any other duties when negotiating a transaction?

-When parties enter into contract negotiations, they assume pre-contractual duties by operation of law (the concept of culpa in contrahendo).
-The pre-contractual duties primarily involve a duty of care.
-While a party may decide at any time to terminate contract negotiations, it may (in exceptional circumstances) become liable towards the other party if it has led the other party's side to believe that it will conclude the transaction and then suddenly aborts the negotiations.
+When parties enter into contract negotiations, they assume pre-contractual duties by operation of law (concept of culpa in contrahendo).
+The pre-contractual duties involve primarily of a duty of care.
+While a party may decide at any time to terminate contract negotiations, it may (in exceptional circumstances) become liable towards the other party if it has created trust on the other party's side that it will conclude the transaction and then suddenly aborts the negotiations.

-In practice, letters of intent and other pre-signing documents limit the liability for violation of pre-contractual duties.
+However, in practice, letters of intent and other pre-signing documents limit the lability for violation of pre-contractual duties.